BowenJack/design_pattern/README.md

 # design_pattern

-+course to learn github.
+course to learn github.
-+first step in Github.
+first step in Github.
-+second step in Github.
+second step in Github.

 :+1：